bucs110SPRING23/portfolio-ewiesen1/ch06/midterm/README.md

 # CS110 Midterm Exam

 ## SHORT DESCRIPTION
-My program used turtle to draw a simply outline of a t-shirt.
+My program used turtle to draw a t-shirt.

 ## KNOWN BUGS AND INCOMPLETE PARTS
 No known bugs.